semanticist21/query-key-chain/README.md

 The params method appends parameters to the query key.
 This is useful for adding query parameters to the key.

-When the parent query key or any preceding part of the chain (such as list, detail, or action) is invalidated, all cascading children, including those created with params, are also invalidated.
+When the parent query key or any preceding part of the chain (such as list, detail, or action) is invalidated, this key will be also invalidated.
+As this is the final element of the array, no cascading furthermore.

 The params method is used at the end of a chain.